 One and a half years later I applied for Communications Design at the Potsdam University of Applied Sciences and got accepted.
 Later on I switched to the Berlin University of the Arts, Illustration Class, where I finished my studies.

-What was your plan for graduating and what actually happened?
 I had inherited some money years before and thought I could afford to take it slow in the beginning.
 Also, I was in a very political stage of my life at that time.
 I had entered a left wing political party months before, activism took a lot of my time and energy, and I didn’t want that to change, at least not immediately.
 I decided I would try to get some assignments from left wing newspapers for my portfolio and see how things develop from there.

 But that plan didn’t work out because about one month after my graduation somebody broke into our co-working space and stole all the computers, Wacoms, external hard discs and whatever they found that had a cable attached.
 We had no robbery insurance, I had no cloud storage.
 Big drama.